 - 3.1.
 Referral: This is where patient care is passed from one clinician or provider to another.
 In the context of the Trust, this may be a referral between a crew and Paramedic Practitioner (PP).
-Externally, it may be a PP referring a patient to a hospital specialist or a crew referring a patient back to primary care. - 3.2.
-Discharge: The Trust definition of discharge is the termination of care or the end of the episode with no follow up for the patient.
-(Patients who refuse care/transport and have capacity to do so are deemed to have "self-discharged"). - 3.3.
+Externally, it may be a PP referring a patient to a hospital specialist or a crew referring a patient back to primary care.
+This can be done in person (over the telephone) or via approved electronic referral methods. - 3.2.
+Discharge: The Trust definition of discharge is the termination of care or the end of the episode with an ongoing referral made, or with no follow up arranged for the patient.
+(Patients who refuse care/transport and have capacity to do so are deemed to have "self-discharged").
+Follow-up may be part of the worsening care advice and safety netting provided, for instance but advising the patient to contact their GP within the next 48 hours. - 3.3.
 Conveyance: The movement or transport of patients from the scene of an incident to a care facility or other place of safety.
 This includes interfacility transfers and home to hospice, or similar, type incidents.